alt3/cakebox/docs/sources/additional/known-limitations.md

 ## Dashboard Certificate Warning

+> **Note:** only applicabe if you have enabled https in your Cakebkox.yaml

-When connecting to your Cakebox Dashboard your browser will warn you that the SSL certificate cannot be trusted.
+When connecting to your Cakebox Dashboard using HTTPS your browser will warn you that the SSL certificate can not be trusted.
 This is **expected behavior** caused by the fact that we are using a self-signed certificate that your browser cannot validate.

-Until the mechanism to replace the default cakebox certificate is implemented you will need to ignore the warning.
+Until the mechanism to replace the default cakebox certificate is implemented you can safely ignore the warning.

 + **Firefox**: press the ``Add Exception`` button, then press ``Confirm Security Exception``.